 Looking for more seasonal salad recipes?

 - Crunchy Kale Salad

 - Broccoli Brussels Sprouts Salad with Sardines

 If you try this Delicata Squash Salad let me know what you think!
 Rate and review this recipe in the comments below.
 Don’t forget to take a picture and tag me on Instagram @lenaskitchenblog!

 - 2 large avocados sliced into wedges

+- Half, deseed and thinly slice the squash and add into a bowl.
 Toss squash in olive oil and salt.
-Arrange on baking sheet and roast for 30-35 minutes.
-Flip half way.
+Arrange on a baking sheet and roast for 30-35 minutes.
+Flip halfway.

 - Add lime zest, lime juice, honey, salt, and olive oil to a small mason jar, and shake until combined.